ItsDanik/rfidisk/README.md

 - Find a solution for the known issue with Proton (USB Momentarily Disconnects and Arduino reboots)
 - Explore GameScope support (test game launching and make use of GameScope notification system)
 - Potentially package it as a DeckyLoader plugin?
-- Automate some post-install work (implement a command line option to automatically create a systemd service)
 - Seperate interactive GUI for managing tag entries, called automatically when a new tag is inserted
 - Installation script to automate everything